Coding/WebIDE-Plugin-SDK/README.md

 ## WebIDE-Plugin-SDK
  - build your plugin
  - offer sdk apis for coding webide plugins
- - dev your apps with hotreload
+ - dev your apps with remote hotReload

 ## dev with main project
 config PACKAGE_SERVER env when running main project